- Mon - Fri: 9:00 - 16:00

 - a Bachelor’s degree in one of the other Social Sciences or Humanities or Law on the condition that the holder a) can demonstrate knowledge of questions of deviance and social control, and b) can demonstrate sufficient knowledge of both qualitative and quantitative research methods.

-- All applicants are required to write a letter of motivation, on which basis a selection is made, with relevant diploma(s) and list of grades including a description of the grading system.
+- All applicants are required to write a letter of motivation, on which basis a selection is made, with specification of prior knowledge, relevant diploma(s) and list of grades including a description of the grading system.

 - All applicants are required to send information on their prior/current education (in your CV):